Client-based/Matter-based Accounting

 Changing from Client Accounting to Matter Accounting

-You can change from client-accounting to matter-accounting, however, if you already have invoices for the client and/or trust accounting you might need to do some manual work in QuickBooks as well, including:
+You can change from client accounting to matter accounting, however, if you already have invoices for the client and/or trust accounting you might need also need to do some manual work in QuickBooks.
+Follow the steps below to complete this change effectively:

 Did this answer your question?